ykim18mica/mica-gd220/_posts/101-6-1-syllabus.md

 ## Grading
-There will be 3 main projects and additional assignments related to each project. *The assignments and projects are subject to change.* The final grades will be based on all projects/assignments, not only the final result but also the whole process throughout the semester.
+There will be 3 main projects(90%) and additional assignments(10%) related to each project. *The assignments and projects are subject to change.* The final grades will be based on all projects/assignments, not only the final result but also the whole process throughout the semester.

 On any assignment,